ntpinckney/ntpinckney/README.md

 ## 💡 Current Projects

-At the moment, I'm just updating some of my student projects so they can look more professional and have better code.
+At the moment, I'm just updating some of my student projects so they can look more professional and have better code:
 - TrackMyPills (Android)—ALMOST DONE!
 - MyWeatherApp (Web-based/Spring)—Next in line